fxn/tkn/README.md

 This is a total hack.
 It is procedural, uses a global variable, it has not been parametrized or generalized in any way.
 It was tailor-made for what I exactly wanted but some people in the audience asked for the script.
 Even if it is quick and dirty I am very happy to share it so I have commented the source code and there you go!

+## Features
+   - runs in your Terminal
+   - Slides, Sections and TableOfContents
+   - Colors, Underlines, Bold Text
+   - Remote-View over plain tcp (telnet)
+   - Syntax-Highlighting for Source Code

 ## Markup

 None, just text going to a terminal.

 If you want a list type "*"s.
-If you want bold face or colors use [ANSI escape sequences](http://en.wikipedia.org/wiki/ANSI_escape_code).
-There are [a few gems](https://www.ruby-toolbox.com/categories/Terminal_Coloring) that may help, but take into account that creating them in Ruby is very easy using "\e" for ESC in a string with double-quotes semantics like the heredoc literals you'll see in the examples.
-For example
+If you want bold face or colors use Ruby String-Interpolation in combination with a sting and colored 1.2:

-    \e[1mConstant Autoloading in Ruby on Rails\e[0m

-makes the title in the cover above to appear in bold, and

-    \e[31;1m21.64\e[0m

-prints "21.64" in red and also using a bold face.
+        #{"dirty color hack".green}
+        #{"colors!".red}
+        #{"and underlined lines".underline}
+        #{"and bold text".bold}

+And if you just want to have a bold, underlined headline, you can use the second argument of a slide:

+        center <<-EOS, "My custom Headline"
+        ...
+        slide content
+        ...
+        EOS

 Also, old-school [box drawing characters](https://en.wikipedia.org/wiki/Box-drawing_characters) may give a nice touch to your slides: